How to Build a Sales Pipeline for Your SaaS Product

 Every company will have different stages in their sales process, but most will have at least these five stages:

-4. Proposal – At this stage, you're providing a proposal and getting a contract signed.
-Or you're taking someone who has signed up for a free trial and getting them to upgrade to a paid plan.
+4. Proposal.
+You're providing a proposal and getting a contract signed.
+Or getting someone from free trial to paid plan.

 How to Build a Sales Pipeline for Your SaaS Product